How Does Your Rent-to-Own Program Work?

 One other option is available to those who have an RRSP and have never owned a house or have not owned a home for 4 years.
 For these people, you could use your RRSP as a down payment.
 The link below talks about this program.

 When your income level is too low and you want to own your own home we suggest you start to work on a goal to increase your income.
 To accomplish this you will need to think differently than you do now.
 Start by identifying a simple goal, take some action toward the goal, evaluate the action, change the action or repeat it and keep repeating this until you get what you want.
-Books which I have found useful are:
+Books and programs which I have found useful are:

 The Science of Getting Rich by Wallace D. Wattles (free download)